hridayanshu236/ReactCalc/README.md

 - **Evaluate Function**: Calculate the result of the current operation.
 - **Responsive Design**: The calculator adapts to different screen sizes.

+## Live Demo
+You can view the live application here: [ReactCalc](https://react-calc-zeta.vercel.app/)

 ## Installation

 1. Clone the repository: